dododoyo/AAiT_OOP_Lab_Solutions/Lab_05/readMeLab05.md

-# Laboratory Exercises #2
+# Laboratory Exercises #5

 ## Objective

--  Enabling students to develop modularize code using Java methods.
--  Introducing method overloading(Compile time polymorphism).
+- Demonstrating the concepts of abstract classes, interfaces and polymorphism.
 ## Preparation Tasks

--  No preliminary preparation required for this laboratory session
+- Understanding/Revising the object oriented concepts that are covered in the previous laboratory sessions.
 ## Activities

 <center>

 ### Feel free to report any typos on [dododoyo](https://github.com/dododoyo)

 ### HAPPY CODING